adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 seo:
   open_graph_type: article
   featured_image: https://cc-dam.imgix.net/UpsellListicle4.png
-  featured_image_alt: 40 web development services to upsell
+  featured_image_alt: 22 services to add value to web development projects
 ---
 Providing more value to your clients is essential to building symbiotic business relationships.
 Delivering more value to your web development clients can do wonders by making your clients feel understood, and more likely to continue working with you, or your agency in the future.
 You can deliver more value to your web development clients by offering add-on services, which are suggested to your clients above and beyond the initial project scope.